 Facebook Pixel: A cookie that shows us how effective our ad campaigns are by tracking how many users click through to our website from a particular ad, and the demographic of those users.

 Singular: A cookie that shows us how effective our ad campaigns are by tracking how many users click through to our website from a particular link.

 10. YOUR LEGAL RIGHTS

-We are committed to delivering the rights that data protection law provide to individuals.
-Please be aware that these rights are often not absolute and exemptions may apply.
+We are committed to delivering the rights that data protection law provides to individuals.
+Please be aware that these rights are often not absolute, and exemptions may apply.

 11. HOW WE PROTECT YOUR INFORMATION

 We do our best to protect your personal data, but we cannot guarantee the security of your data transmitted to our App; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access, loss or damage.